 The winery combines French château tradition with Napa Valley terroir and a focus on Bordeaux varieties such as Sauvignon Blanc, Cabernet Sauvignon and other classic reds.

 On a vineyard walk, you will explore the vines surrounding the winery in the Rutherford Estate Vineyard and learn about the geological makeup of the Napa Valley.
 Experience how, through their certified green viticulture practices, St. Supéry is protecting the land and environment for future generations.
-Continuing to the winery you will see the innovative small lot winemaking, this "winery within a winery" is where the single vineyard estate wines are fermented.
+Continuing to the winery you will see the innovative small-lot winemaking, this "winery within a winery" is where the single vineyard estate wines are fermented.

-Several tastings options are available to you at St. Supéry.
-You can examine their Bordeaux heritage with a tasting of five classic red Bordeaux varietals, learning how to employ each of your five senses to hone your tasting skills, identifying the delicate differences in each varietal.
+Several tasting options are available to you at St. Supéry.
+You can examine their Bordeaux heritage with a tasting of five classic red Bordeaux varietals, learning how to employ each of your five senses to hone your tasting skills, and identifying the delicate differences in each varietal.
 Especially selected cheeses will be served to enhance the unique characteristics of each wine.

-Or, through an exercise of aroma identifications, you can explore how personal sensory memory impacts on how we recognize different scents.
-You will explore the wine aromas from fruit character, barrel aging and terroir through a selection of 100% estate grown St. Supéry wines.
+Or, through an exercise of aroma identifications, you can explore how personal sensory memory impacts how we recognize different scents.
+You will explore the wine aromas from fruit character, barrel aging and terroir through a selection of 100% estate-grown St. Supéry wines.
 Learning to identify these same aromas in your glass will heighten your enjoyment of wine now and in the future - a take-home skill.
 The tasting will end with a mystery wine game and a pairing of wines with vegetarian small bites of farm-to-table produce from the Culinary Garden and Dollarhide Estate Ranch.